dfrancoeur65/amortization_app/README.md

 # amortization_app
 Accounting application to automate journal entries.

-Enter in the following:

-Name of the event, just put "Contract A"

 Example:

-Without the application:
+# Without the application:
 You are creating a journal entry for a deferred revenue contract:

 You receive $120 on 12/1/2017 into a bank account.

-The $120 is for a 12-month spotify membership. on 12/1/2017 you make the following entry:
+The $120 is for a 12-month spotify membership.

+on 12/1/2017 you make the following entry:

 Bank Account 1 Dr. $120
 Deferred Revenue Cr. $110
-12 month contract.
-Cr. $10
+Realized Revenue Cr. $10

-and every month you would need to create a journal entry to realize 1/12 of the revenue...
+THEN every month for the next 12 months you would need to create a journal entry to realize 1/12 of the revenue...

-With the Amortization Application:
+# With the Amortization Application:

 Name: "Contract A"    ###working on way to make templates
 Date: 12/1/2017